-As discussed under "Our Ownership Structure" in Item 4 of this brochure, it is anticipated that the FHL Advisory Companies will generally operate their investment management and trading functions independently, and will have no material effect on the advisory activities of the Federated Advisory Companies.
-As such, there will be no integration of operations between the FHL Advisory Companies and the Federated Advisory Companies, including for purposes of trade aggregation or allocation.
+As discussed under "Our Ownership Structure" in Item 4 of this brochure, it is anticipated that the FHL Advisory Companies will generally operate their investment and trading functions independently, including for purposes of trade aggregation and allocation.
+There may be instances where there is integration of operations between the FHL Advisory Companies and the Federated Advisory Companies, but there will be limitations surrounding the type of activities that may be integrated.
 In addition, neither entity will exercise investment discretion over accounts managed by the other, except that the FHL Advisory Companies may provide subadvisory services for certain clients of the Federated Advisory Companies, and the Federated Advisory Companies may provide subadvisory services for certain clients of the FHL Advisory Companies.
 It is possible that future investment products may be mutually developed by the Advisory Companies or that the Advisory Companies may enter into specific engagements that may alter this arrangement.
 As discussed under "Conflicts of Interest Relating to Information Sharing Among Affiliates" in Item 6, information barriers have been implemented to prevent the exchange of material non-public information, including information with respect to trading activities, between the respective advisers.

 As discussed under "Our Use of 'Shared Personnel' and Third-Party Service Providers" in Item 4 of this brochure, we share certain directors/trustees and officers with the other Advisory Companies.
 We also share certain employees and supervised persons with certain other Federated Advisory Companies.
 We also receive certain shared services from other Federated Advisory Companies, Federated Advisory Services Company and Federated Hermes (UK) LLP.
-Federated Advisory Services Company provides services exclusively to related persons that are registered investment advisors (i.e., certain of the Federated Advisory Companies).
+Federated Advisory Services Company provides services exclusively to related persons that are registered investment advisers (i.e., certain of the Federated Advisory Companies).
 These services vary depending upon whether a Federated Advisory Company manages equity or fixed income assets and consist of equity trading and settlement, fundamental analysis, quantitative analysis, performance attribution, administration and risk management.
 Federated Advisory Services Company also provides certain back-office, administrative and other services to Federated Investment Counseling, Federated MDTA LLC and Federated Global Investment Management Corp. in support of their Managed Account and Model Portfolio Management businesses.
 Federated Hermes (UK) LLP provides certain credit research services to Federated Investment Counseling and another Federated Advisory Company, Federated Investment Management Company.
 The Federated Advisory Companies also share common compliance policies, procedures and programs.